init-22/TGS-Salt-Identification-Challenge/README.md

 # TGS-Salt-Identification-Challenge
-TGS Salt Identification is a challenge on Kaggle.com.
+TGS Salt Identification is a challenge using U-Net model for Semantic Segmentation.

 Overview on Kaggle.com: